Residents upset about plans for Love’s Travel Stop coming to Wichita

 Instead, it changes zoning to allow for signage, RV hookups, and electric car charging stations.

 “For me, I didn’t have a problem with those things.
 The concerns about the light pollution and the signs were answered.
-The graphic that kind of showed where the sign would be at compared to the neighborhood didn’t align with some of the concerns I heard,” said Wichita District 1 City Councilman Brandon Johnson.
+The graphic that kind of showed where the sign would be at compared to the neighborhood didn’t align with some of the concerns I heard,” said Wichita City Council member Brandon Johnson.

 Residents said this could cause issues for the neighborhood, such as busier roads, human trafficking, and taking business from local shops.